 Making the effort to sleep and wake up at the same time every day can help your body to build a regular sleep routine.
 Over time, this will allow your internal body clock to settle and make falling asleep and waking up easier.

-Research has shown that regular exercise can help to realign circadian rhythm and improve sleep quality.
-If you’re not sure what type of activity might suit you best, then something might catch your eye on the healthy body section of our site.
+In addition, research shows that regular exercise can help to realign circadian rhythm and improve sleep quality.
+If you’re not sure what type of activity might suit you best, then something might catch your eye on the fitness and exercise section of our site.

-Other ways to address insomnia include relaxing before bed – for example by taking a bath, reading a book – and making sure your bedroom is dark, quiet, and comfortable.
-If this is tricky for you, eye masks and ear plugs can be handy.
+Other ways to address insomnia include relaxing before bed – for example, by taking a bath or reading a book – and creating a comfortable sleeping environment by making sure your bedroom is dark, quiet, and comfortable.
+If this is tricky for you, eye masks and earplugs can be handy.

-If you struggle getting to sleep as a result of stress, anxiety, or racing thoughts, you might find that adopting habits like journaling, meditation, and mindfulness prove useful.
-Slowing down before bed and recording thoughts that tend to keep you up can help you offload, and get into bed with a clear head.
-Alternatively, you could try the NHS sleeping app Pzizz, which you can find out more about in our article 12 NHS apps that can improve health and wellbeing.
+If you struggle to get to sleep as a result of stress, anxiety, or racing thoughts, you might find that adopting habits like journaling, meditation, and mindfulness prove useful.
+Slowing down before bed and recording thoughts that tend to keep you up can help you offload and get into bed with a clear head.

 What professional help is available to help me sleep better?